cyberconcepts/loops/README.txt

   >>> cc1.getConceptType().title
   u'Topic'

-We get a list of types using the ConceptTypeSourceList:
+We get a list of types using the ConceptTypeSourceList.
+In order for the type machinery to work we first have to provide a type manager.

+  >>> from cybertools.typology.interfaces import ITypeManager
+  >>> from loops.interfaces import ILoopsObject
+  >>> from loops.type import LoopsTypeManager
+  >>> ztapi.provideAdapter(ILoopsObject, ITypeManager, LoopsTypeManager)

   >>> from loops.concept import ConceptTypeSourceList
   >>> types = ConceptTypeSourceList(cc1)